khanhdat111/3D-DynUnet/README.md

 - **Residual Blocks**: Implemented at various points to prevent gradient vanishing and ensure deep feature learning.
 - **Multi-Scale Processing**: Facilitates accurate segmentation across different tumor regions.

+## Dataset
+The model was trained and validated on the BraTS 2018 dataset, which is publicly available for research purposes.

 ## Installation
 To set up this project, clone the repository and install the required dependencies:
 ```bash